gateio/gateapi-go/docs/SpotApi.md

 > Order CreateOrder(ctx, order, optional)

-Create an order
+Create an order.

 Support spot, margin, leverage, and full-position leverage orders.
 Use different accounts through the `account` field, default is `spot`, that is, use the spot account to place an order if the user is `unified` account, default is to place an order with a unified account  When using leveraged account trading, that is, when `account` is set to `margin`, you can set `auto_borrow` to `true`, In the case of insufficient account balance, the system will automatically execute the `POST /margin/uni/loans` to borrow the insufficient part.
 Whether the assets obtained after the leveraged order is automatically used to return the borrowing orders of the leveraged account in a position-by-store leverage account depends on the automatic repayment settings of the user's position-by-store leverage account**, The account automatic repayment settings can be queried and set through `/margin/auto_repay`.
-Use unified account transactions, that is, when `account` is set to `unified`, `auto_borrow` \" can also be enableTo realize the insufficient part of automatic borrowing, but unlike the leverage account, whether the entrustment of a unified account is automatically repayable depends on the   when placing an order`auto_repay` setting, this setting is only effective for the current entrustment, that is, only the assets obtained after the entrustment transaction will be used to repay the borrowing orders of the full-position leverage account.
+Use unified is set to `unified`, `auto_borrow` \" can also be enableTo realize the insufficient part of automatic borrowing, but unlike the leverage account, whether the entrustment of a unified account is automatically repayable depends on the   when placing an order`auto_repay` setting, this setting is only effective for the current entrustment, that is, only the assets obtained after the entrustment transaction will be used to repay the borrowing orders of the full-position leverage account.
 Unified account ordering currently supports `auto_borrow` and `auto_repay` at the same time.
 Auto repayment will be triggered at the end of the order, i.e. `status` is `cancelled` or `closed` .  **Delegation Status**  The entrustment status in the pending order is `open`, which remains at `open` until all the quantity is traded.
 If it is eaten, the order ends and the status becomes `closed`.
 If the order is cancelled before all transactions are completed, regardless of whether there are partial transactions, the status will become `cancelled`  **Iceberg Entrustment**  `iceberg` is used to set the number of iceberg delegations displayed, and does not support complete hiding.
 Note that when hidden part of the transaction is charged according to the taker's handling rate.  **Restrict user transactions**  Set `stp_act` to decide to use strategies that limit user transactions

 ### Required Parameters